 Ontario to resume AstraZeneca shots for COVID-19 as second dose

-Ontario is resuming use of the Oxford-AstraZeneca vaccine against COVID-19 but only as a second dose.
+TORONTO -- Ontario is resuming use of the Oxford-AstraZeneca vaccine against COVID-19 but only as a second dose, saying health risks posed by the shot are low.

-The province's chief medical officer says health risks posed by the vaccine are low.
+Williams said the province will provide further information on how individuals who received their first dose of the shot after March 19 can book a second dose appointment in the ``near future.''

 AstraZeneca is associated with rare, potentially fatal blood clots.